ENGR - Engineering

 Courses numbered 100 to 299 = lower-division; 300 to 499 = upper-division; 500 to 799 = undergraduate/graduate.

 Assists engineering students in exploring engineering careers and opportunities.
-Provides information on academic and life skills essential to become a successful engineering student.
+Provides information on academic and life skills essential to becoming a successful engineering student.
 Promotes connections to specific engineering majors and provides activities to assist and reinforce the decision to major in engineering.
-Recommended for all new engineering students.
-Offered fall and spring.

-An intentional and thought-provoking application of classroom learning to active and engaging engineering work by participating in a group project that meets identified community needs.
-The course is project based, with a report and reflections.
-The project is identified by the student and could be mentoring or leading a team of students in an engineering service effort.
+Intentional and thought-provoking application of classroom learning to active and engaging engineering work by participating in a group project that meets identified community needs.
+Course is project based, with a report and reflections.
+Project is identified by the student and could be mentoring or leading a team of students in an engineering service effort.

 New or special topics presented on sufficient demand at the undergraduate level.
 Prerequisite: instructor's consent.